david-zwicker/video-analysis/segmentation_tracking/README.md

     neighborhood of each pixel (see http://stackoverflow.com/a/11459915/932593)
     => high standard deviation should be inside the tail (background is rather smooth)
 * separate tails that touch in the initial frame
+    - separate the segments by manually supplying cut-lines
-    - this could be done using watershed segmentation
+    - use watershed segmentation afterwards
 * do something about touching tails
 * align the line scans of different times using the patterns found
 * introduce logging for easy debugging